w8mej/open-hamclock-backend/README.md

 🧱 Open-source, self-hostable backend replacement for HamClock — restoring live propagation data, maps, and feeds.

+The software is free to use and download.
+We do not take donations at this time.

 OHB currently proxies VOACAP and PSKReporter.
 All other feeds and maps are generated locally.
 Backend selection remains user-controlled.

 What's a backend?
 It is how HamClock got all of its data.
 Without a separate backend, all HamClock's will cease to function by June 2026.